aplteam/Tatin/docs/FirstStepsWithTatin.md

 Note that although we misspelled "mac-os" as "mack-os" it was still identified correctly.
 Similarly, "markd" was enough for finding "markdown".

-We are now ready to identify that package:
+We are now ready to identify that package by executing `ListPackages` with the `-tags` option:

 ```
            ]tatin.ListPackages [tatin] -tags=mac-os,markdown